Advanced search

 • You are due to have a specific blood test (Chromogranin A).

-If you take Omeprazole oral solution on a long-term basis (longer than 1 year) your doctor will probably keep you under regular surveillance.
+If you take Lappoxo oral solution on a long-term basis (longer than 1 year) your doctor will probably keep you under regular surveillance.
 You should report any new and exceptional symptoms and circumstances whenever you see your doctor.

-Taking a proton pump inhibitor like Omeprazole oral solution, especially over a period of more than one year, may slightly increase your risk of fracture in the hip, wrist or spine.
+Taking a proton pump inhibitor like Lappoxo oral solution, especially over a period of more than one year, may slightly increase your risk of fracture in the hip, wrist or spine.
 Tell your doctor if you have osteoporosis or if you are taking corticosteroids (which can increase the risk of osteoporosis).

-If you get a rash on your skin, especially in areas exposed to the sun tell your doctor as soon as you can, as you may need to stop your treatment with Omeprazole oral solution.
+If you get a rash on your skin, especially in areas exposed to the sun tell your doctor as soon as you can, as you may need to stop your treatment with Lappoxo oral solution.
 Remember to also mention any other ill-effects like pain in your joints.

 When taking omeprazole, inflammation in your kidney may occur.
 Signs and symptoms may include decreased volume of urine or blood in your urine and/or hypersensitivity reactions such as fever, rash, and joint stiffness.
 You should report such signs to the treating physician.